zkywalker/annotate-translate/README.md

 1. Select any text on a webpage
 2. Click the "Annotate" button that appears, or right-click and select "Annotate"
-3. Enter your annotation text in the prompt dialog
+3. The text will be automatically annotated with translation and phonetics
+4. **🔊 Click the speaker button** next to the phonetics to hear pronunciation ([Guide](AUDIO_FEATURE.md))
-4. The text will be wrapped in an HTML `<ruby>` tag with your annotation displayed above it
+5. The text will be wrapped in an HTML `<ruby>` tag with your annotation displayed above it
-5. Your annotations are automatically saved
+6. Your annotations are automatically saved

+**Example**: Select "hello" → Annotate → See `/həˈloʊ/ 你好 🔊` above the word → Click 🔊 to hear pronunciation

 **Ruby Tag Structure:**
 The extension creates standard HTML ruby annotations like this: